evangeline1234/ASR/README.md

 ```bash
 python asr/ping_api.py
 ```
-Output should show: Server running on http://localhost:8001 Then, paste http://localhost:8001/ping in browser.
+The message "Server running on http://localhost:8001" should appear. \n Then, paste "http://localhost:8001/ping" in browser and it should show {"message": "pong"}. \n

-Output should show: {"message": "pong"}
+### 2.c) -
+**📌 Question:**
+Write an API with the following specifications as a hosted inference API for the model in Task 2a.
+Name your file asr_api.py.